Josan88/Canvas-to-Storage-Scraper-Sync/README.md

 - **Comprehensive page discovery**: Finds pages from both the Canvas Pages API and pages within modules.
 - **Consolidated page bundle**: Generates a single "All Pages.pdf" containing all course pages with table of contents.
 - **Assignment PDFs**: Converts assignments to PDF format with descriptions and details.
+- **Quiz export and summary**: Discovers quizzes for each course and exports a summary to the console.
+Quizzes are also saved in `quizzes.json` in the course Reports folder.
+- **Course reports (JSON)**: Exports announcements, discussions, quizzes, enrollments, calendar events, groups, analytics activity, gradebook history, and (optional) submissions summary into a course `Reports` folder.
 - For each Page in a course, creates a dedicated subfolder named after the Page.
 - Saves/uploads the Page's content and any files linked from that Page into the Page's subfolder.
 - **Smart change detection**: Only syncs when content has been updated or new content is added.
 - Cleans up temporary local files after processing.

 ## Folder Structure